 According to the report “Clinical use of a 15-watt diode laser in small animal surgery: Results in 30 varied procedures” which was made by Dennis T. Crowe, Jr., David Swalander, Donald Hittenmiller, and Jenifer Newton, laser therapy has been proven to be very simple and safe to use, with excellent hemostasis.
 Compared with traditional surgery, laser treatment can shorten the operation time and significantly reduce the amount of bleeding, and accelerate wound healing with less inflammation.

 VIII.
 Recommendation Of Professional Laser Therapy Machine For Dogs

 As one of the leading manufacturers and suppliers of dog laser therapy machines in China, we strongly recommend Berylas medical laser equipment for pet clinics, animal hospitals, and veterinarians.
 Our Berylas medical laser equipment is the newest Class IV laser on the medical market with different wavelengths from 650nm to 1064nm.
-It is made of a German GaAIAs diode laser, a sensitive high-resolution touch screen, and an easy-to-use user interface.
+It is made of a high-quality GaAIAs diode laser, a sensitive high-resolution touch screen, and an easy-to-use user interface.
 For dog laser therapy, we recommend the Berylas 15watts 810nm+15watts 980nm laser as it has been successfully applied on dogs, cats, equines, and rabbits by veterinarians for surgery and pain relief treatment in many countries like America, Canada, Australia, Singapore, and etc. The above image shows that our Berylas medical laser has been successfully used on cats for ear therapy in America.
 If you are interested in distributing or purchasing our dog laser therapy machines, please go to this page for more information, and don’t hesitate to drop us a line.